uplandwave/Nirmata-Mahasura/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

 - Design: Add layered backgrounds and animations to the backgrounds, add button press animations
 - Maps: Fix all tearing.
 Two way colliders.
-- Item 3